jakobhviid/SMAP-GoLang-Client/README.md

 # A GO Client for SMAP

-This code was written to be a GO based client for SMAP [SMAP-Home](https://github.com/SoftwareDefinedBuildings/smap).
+This code was written to be a GO based client for [SMAP](https://github.com/SoftwareDefinedBuildings/smap).
 The code is not fully implemted, and at the time of writing only supports subscribtions.

 ## Usage